joaoser222/praetor-api/README.md

 ## CLI Commands

-The project includes a powerful CLI (`manage.py`) to manage the project.
-Main commands:

 This project comes with a powerful command-line interface (CLI), `manage.py`, built with the Click library.
 It provides a set of commands to assist with development, database management, and other routine tasks.

 Here's a list of all available commands and their functions.
 To see all options for a command, you can use `python manage.py <command> --help`.